sivavanga21/DevOps_Documentataion/Terraform/Terraform_Questions.md

   1) Automate infrastructure creation, update, and deletion.
   2) Ensure consistency by codifying the infrastructure.
   3) Collaborate easily since the configuration can be stored in version control.
-  4) mSupport multiple cloud providers, such as AWS, Azure, and GCP.
+  4) Support multiple cloud providers, such as AWS, Azure, and GCP.

 ## main componets of terraform
   1) Providers--think of providers as the bridge to communicate with cloud platforms (like AWS, Azure).
   2) Resources--Resources are the actual components Terraform creates, like servers or databases.
   3) Modules--Modules are reusable Terraform configurations, like pre-built templates.
   4) Variables--Variables make your configuration dynamic by allowing inputs.
   5) State--Terraform keeps a record of what’s been created in a "state file."
   6) Output--Outputs show important details after running Terraform.